Reading Time: 2 minutes

 Enable TCP Fast Open in Microsoft Edge

-Click on the 3 dots on the top right side of screen
+- Click on the 3 dots on the top right side of the screen

-As mentioned before, if the browser and server supports TCP Fast Open, you should see an improvement in browser performance.
+As mentioned before, if the browser and server support TCP Fast Open, you should see an improvement in browser performance.